EvolEcolGroup/tidysdm/cran-comments.md

-This is a minor bug fix that deals with an incompatibility with the upcoming version of tune.
+This is a minor update, adding a few methods and improving the vignettes.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)